jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 <a name="HOLTitle"></a>
-# Azure SQL Database #
+# Using Azure SQL Database #

 ---

 <a name="Overview"></a>
 ## Overview ##

-Whether yo'’re a novice hobbyist experimenting with mobile apps in your free time, or an experienced large-scale enterprise developer writing multitenant apps servicing thousands of customers, you’re often challenged with balancing customer performance, management, and security, as well as storing, accessing, and exposing data to customers.
-Azure SQL Database allows you to focus on what you do best: building great apps.
+[Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) is a cloud-based relational database service based on Microsoft's SQL Server engine.
+It delivers predictable performance, dynamic scalability, and robust data protection so you can focus on app development rather than managing virtual machines and physical infrastructure.
+SQL Database supports existing SQL Server tools, libraries, and APIs, making it simple to migrate existing database solutions to the cloud and to use those solutions without climbing a learning curve.
+And it features the largest compliance portfolio in the industry, including [HIPAA](https://www.microsoft.com/en-us/trustcenter/Compliance/HIPAA), [FERPA](https://www.microsoft.com/en-us/trustcenter/Compliance/FERPA), and even [Singapore MTCS Level 3](https://www.microsoft.com/en-us/TrustCenter/Compliance/MTCS).

-Azure SQL Database is a cloud-based, relational database service, based on the Microsoft SQL Server engine, and designed to deliver predictable, scalable performance, business continuity, and data protection without the administration challenges.
-Azure SQL Database supports existing SQL Server tools, libraries and APIs, making it simple for administrators and developers to migrate existing database solutions to the cloud.
+One of the advantages of running SQL Database on Microsoft Azure is being able to scale performance up or down, manually or automatically, to quickly adapt to changing demand.
+SQL Database features a broad spectrum of performance levels, with each level offering guaranteed performance.
+It also offers [elastic pools](https://docs.microsoft.com/azure/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications) for hosting multitenant apps without the usual trade-off in performance, management, and security.

-In this lab, you’ll create and configure an Azure SQL Database, and populate it with records for a fictitious company.
-You will create an Azure API App to communicate with your Azure SQL Database, create a Windows Store app to access these APIs, and use features of Azure SQL Database to limit the information returned to users based on their role in an organization.
+In this lab, you will create an Azure SQL Database and populate it with records.
+You will create an Azure API App to communicate with the database, create a Universal Windows Platform app to access the APIs, and use features of SQL Database to limit the information returned to users based on their role in the organization.

 <a name="Objectives"></a>
 ### Objectives ###